pocketpy/pocketpy/docs/features/ternary.md

 # ternary op

-Ternary operator is a short hand `if...else`.
-PocketPy supports both C and Python style ternary.
+Ternary operator is a short hand `if...else`. pkpy supports both c and python style ternary.

 ## Syntax